-Ind 58.68 Sanitation requirements.
-(1) TOILET ROOMS.
+- ILHR 58.68 Sanitation requirements.
+(1) Toilet rooms.
 Every building included under the scope of this subchapter shall be provided with separate toilet rooms for each sex, and shall comply with the requirements specified in this section and ss.
-Ind 52.52 to 52.62, except for the following modifications:

-- (a) Enclosure of fixtures as specified in s.
-Ind 52.59 shall be required only for fixtures used by the staff or visitors, or both; or - (b) Water closet seats as specified in s.
-Ind 52.60 (1) are not required on water closets used by residents in maximum security detention and correctional facilities. - (2) RESIDENTS.
-The number of fixtures required for each sex shall be determined in accordance with the ratios specified in Table 58.68. - (3) EMPLOYES.
-The number of fixtures for employes shall be provided in accordance with the requirements specified in Table 54.12-B and s.
-Ind 52.04 (4) and (8).
+ILHR 52.52 to 52.62, except for the following modifications: - (a) Enclosure of fixtures as specified in s.
+ILHR 52.59 shall be required only for fixtures used by the staff or visitors, or both; or - (b) Water closet seats as specified in s.
+ILHR 52.60 (1) are not required on water closets used by residents in maximum security detention and correctional facilities. - (2) RESIDENTS.
+The number of fixtures required for each sex shall be determined in accordance with the ratios specified in Table 58.68.